scality/spark/README.md

 # Check the coherence of all the sproxyd/split files.

-The idea is making sure all the subpart are present ( DailyMotion use-case ).
+The idea is making sure all the subpart are present ( DailyMotion use-case ) as such the sproxyd/split file can be retrieved

-This may as well be the baseline for checking the consistency of all the sfused/S3 files as well.
+This may as well be the baseline to allow us to do a full consistency check of all the sfused/S3 objects as well.

 We may even call it an ***application-fsck***.